Memoirs of an Invisible Man (film)

 Memoirs of an Invisible Man is a 1992 American comedy-drama film directed by John Carpenter and starring Chevy Chase, Daryl Hannah, Sam Neill, Michael McKean and Stephen Tobolowsky.
 The film is loosely based on Memoirs of an Invisible Man, a 1987 novel by H.F.
 Saint.
 According to screenwriter William Goldman's book Which Lie Did I Tell?, the film was initially developed for director Ivan Reitman; however, this version never came to fruition, due to disagreements between Reitman and Chase.
-The film was a critical and commercial failure.